jessemiller/HamlPy/readme.md

 For HamlPy developers, the `-d` switch can be used with `hamlpy` to debug the internal tree structure.

+### Create message files for translation

+There is a very simple solution.

+	django-admin.py makemessages --settings=<project.settings> -a

+Where:

+  * <project.settings> -- Django configuration file where  module "hamlpy" is configured properly.

 ## Reference

 Check out the [reference.md](http://github.com/jessemiller/HamlPy/blob/master/reference.md "HamlPy Reference") file for a complete reference and more examples.